 …Parents should work hard to prevent raping of minors via hawking

-Mrs Damilola Adefemi, a woman of many parts—an entrepreneur, real estate developer, who builds for Nigerians in diaspora,philanthropist and a gospel musician reaching out to a lot of people in the society with her personal earning.
-In this interview, the Managing Director, Eliel Group of Companies, revealed how her passion for entrepreneurship during her youth positioned how she ventured into business.
+Mrs Damilola Adefemi, is a woman of many colours – an entrepreneur, Managing Director of Eliel Group of companies, philanthropist and a gospel musician reaching many Nigerians in the society with her personal earnings.
+In this interview with Nosike Moses she revealed how her passion for entrepreneur during her early life repositioned how she ventured into business.
 According to her, “I’m fulfilled using some percentage of my earning to empower the less privileged.
 Excerpts:

-How did you acquire skills that gave birth to Eliel Group?
+Tell us how you developed entrepreneur skill that gave birth to Eliel Group?

 With your companies home and abroad, why are you into music?

 My motive is to reach out to the needy generally.
 We focus on orphanages and children born in the prisons.
-Recently we visited Pacelli School for the Blind, Living Faith Foundation, Little Saint Orphanage, Kirikiri Prison, SOS Ogun State, etc. and we intend to reach out to many less privileged in the society as these donations could help their education.
+Recently we visited Parcelling School for the Blind, Surulere, Living Faith Foundation, Oniru Victoria Island, Little Saint Orphanage, Palmgroove, Kirikiri Prison, SOS Ogun State etc. and we intend to reach out to many less privileged in the society as these donations could help their education.

-Presently, I don’t have partners; I don’t solicit funds from anybody.
-Some percentage of earning from my companies are used to fund the foundation on a monthly basis and the less privileged homes and generally those who are in need.
+Presently I don’t have partners.
+I don’t solicit fund from anybody.
+Some percentage of earnings from my companies are sent to fund the foundation on a monthly basis and the less privileged homes and generally those who are in need.
 That is my focus.
-But like I said, I am not soliciting for fund or intending to collect donation from people to do this, but if anybody sincerely wants to join me, the person is welcome and that is to help reach out to more people in our society beyond the limit of my resources.
+But like I said am not soliciting for fund or intend to collect donation from people to do this, but if anybody sincerely wants to join me, the person is welcome and that is to help reach out to more people in our society beyond the limit of my resources.